Uniform Decaying Property of Solutions for Anisotropic Viscoelastic Systems: Introduction

 \subsection{Organization of this paper}

 The rest of this paper is organized as follows.
 The main part of the paper is devoted to the proof of Theorem~\ref{mainresult}.
 The idea of proof relies on that of \cite{R-L}.
 By clarifying and refining the idea given in \cite{R-L}, we provide the proof of Theorem~\ref{mainresult} which is very systematic so that the proof of Theorem~\ref{mainresult2} can be given almost the same as that of Theorem~\ref{mainresult}.
 The outline of each section is given as follows.
 In Section 2, we introduce some notations and give the strategy of proof.
 Then we provide some basic identities and inequalities in Section 3.
 Having these, we carefully carry out the strategy in Section 4 to prove Theorem~\ref{mainresult}.
 In Section 5, we give a proof of Theorem \ref{mainresult2}.
 As we mentioned before, the proof of Theorem~\ref{mainresult2} is almost the same as that of Theorem \ref{mainresult}, we only give necessary modifications of the proof of Theorem \ref{mainresult}.
+Appendix A gives several examples of VID associated to extended spring-dashpot model that satisfy the conditions of Assumption \ref{polynomial} and Assumption \ref{exponential}.
+Concerning the unique solvability of VID system, Appendix B provides modifications of the proof of Theorem~2.2 in \cite{D1} that is necessary for our mixed type boundary condition.